xipki/xipki/assemblies/xipki-qa/README.md

 - Comment-in the remoteMgmt block in `xipki/etc/ocsp/ocsp.json`.
 - Copy the database files `xipki/etc/ca/database/mariadb/*.properties` to `xipki/etc/ca/database/`.
 - Copy the database files `xipki/etc/ocsp/database/mariadb/*.properties` to `xipki/etc/ocsp/database/`.

+## In Tomcat conf/server.xml
+- Add `maxKeepAliveRequests="-1"` to the Connectors listening on port 8080 and 8443.